 Executive Summary

-- India AI Impact Summit Day 2 Summary The News: Day 2 of the India AI Impact Summit pivoted from diplomatic grandstanding to practical deployment, focusing heavily on healthcare infrastructure and grassroots tech awards.
+- The News: Day 2 of the India AI Impact Summit pivoted from diplomatic grandstanding to practical deployment, focusing heavily on healthcare infrastructure and grassroots tech awards.

 - The Hidden Link: The physical venue literally buckled under the weight of 300,000+ registrations, forcing an apology from the IT Minister, a chaotic but perfect metaphor for India’s overwhelming demographic hunger for AI access.